 Rechargeable batteries, largely encompassing secondary electrochemical cells, have a profound role in multiple industries and hold the potential to become a disrupting element for future infrastructures.
 The market of rechargeable batteries is rapidly expanding, fueled by the growing utilization of secondary cells in portable electronic devices, electric mobility solutions, grid energy storage and also a growing use within the general industry.
-This survey brings you the comparative progress map of innovative rechargeable battery technologies, aiming to take on conventional Lithium-ion batteries, as well as the updated development and commercialization status of each technology.
+This survey brings you the 2019 comparative progress map of innovative rechargeable battery technologies, aiming to take on conventional Lithium-ion (Li-ion) batteries, as well as the updated development and commercialization status of each technology.

-This report is aiming to analyze several performance parameters of BEVs (Battery Electric Vehicles) in comparison to ICE (Internal Combustion Engine) cars in order to evaluate future EV competitiveness and the rate of penetration into the private vehicle market.
-2017 was a dramatic year for Plug-in EVs and specifically for BEVs – the number of delivered BEVs in US moved into the six digit area with 111,104 sold units.
+This report is analyzing performance parameters of BEVs (Battery Electric Vehicles) in comparison to ICE (Internal Combustion Engine) cars as of 2018-19 in order to evaluate future BEV competitiveness and the rate of penetration into US private vehicle market.
+2018 was another dramatic year for Plug-in EVs and specifically for BEVs – the number of delivered BEVs in US surged to 271,932 units, up from 111,104 units the previous year.
 Interestingly, this came in line with a continuing trend of decreasing sales of passenger vehicles in the US.
-The overall percentage of BEVs from among passenger cars reached 1.83% - a dramatic increase from 1.06% in 2016 (which was the first year when BEVs surpassed 1% of passenger vehicles sales in US).
-This analysis utilizes the 2017 annual US sales figures of plug-in electric vehicles published by InsideEVs and technical details of relevant 2017 EV models as rated by manufacturers.
-In summary, as of 2017, mainstream BEVs took another step in advancing on ICE cars in terms of travel range, while continuing to offer superiority in terms of energy efficiency.
+The overall percentage of BEVs from among passenger cars reached 4.95% - a dramatic increase from 1.06% in 2016 and 1.83% in 2017.
+BEVs formed 75% of Plug-in EVs, clearly showing dominance over PHEVs.